joakimsehlstedt/cemail/README.md

 ```
 The result of your sending will show up in the form of a string message in the $res variable.

+You can also test the function from the test.php file in the webroot folder included in the package.

+Don't forget to change the email addresses in the examples otherwise you wont see any messages!

 Good luck!

 License